sabrinamerkin/sabrinamerkin.github.io/_posts/2023-09-27-Upload-in-Progress.md

 from sklearn import metrics
 ```

-Before fitting any models on the data, it will be helpful to rescale the values of `Salary` in the dataset.
+Before fitting any models on the data, it will be helpful to rescale `Salary` values.
 Standardizing these values will help us better understand the accuracy of the machine learning models.

 ```python
 # Create scaling object from sklearn.preprocessing